yomojo/yomojo.github.io-web/_posts/2018-07-11-pappardelle-and-vegetables-easy-pasta-meal-in-15-minutes.md

 ### Pappardelle

 * 4 pappardelle 'balls'
-* Boiling hot water
+* Boiling hot water to cover all the pasta

 ### Method

 1. Add the pappardelle to the boiling water
 2. Let it cook on a gentle boil for about seven minutes until al dente—firm but not crunchy.
+Gently stir the pasta
 4. Once done cool in cold water quickly.
 5. Turn the heat on for the vegetables to a medium setting.
 Add the cold pasta and gently toss everything to heat all the ingredients.
 Add more olive oil if needed.
 It should only take a few minutes.